Sheriff’s deputies had gone to apartment complex twice before Monday night shooting

-The Sacramento County Sheriff’s Department had gone out to the Magnolia Court Apartments two times on Monday before multiple rounds of bullets injured four people, including a 15-year-old girl, later that night, according to Sgt.
-Tony Turnbull, department spokesman.
+The Sacramento County Sheriff’s Department had gone out to the Magnolia Court Apartments twice on Monday before bullets wounded four people, including a 15-year-old girl, later that night, a department spokesman said.

-The shooting, which was reported just before 9 p.m. at the apartment complex in the 4800 block of Myrtle Avenue, happened as 16 people were in the home, including some children as young as age 4, according to the Sheriff’s Department.
-Multiple rounds were fired into the apartment through the closed front door of the second-floor unit, authorities said.
+The shooting, reported just before 9 p.m. at the complex in the 4800 block of Myrtle Avenue, happened as 16 people were in the home, including some children as young as 4, according to the Sheriff’s Department.
+Shots were fired through the closed front door of the second-floor unit, authorities said.

-Of the four victims, a 39-year-old woman who was shot in the head and a 38-year-old woman who was shot in the face, were in critical condition, Turnbull said.
+Of the four victims, a 39-year-old woman shot in the head and a 38-year-old woman shot in the face were in critical condition, Sgt.
+Tony Turnbull said.
 A 21-year-old man and a 15-year-old girl were in stable condition, he said.

-Deputies responded to two reports of a disturbance between people living in the house and another person earlier Monday, Turnbull said.
+Deputies responded to two reports of a disturbance between people living in the house and another person earlier Monday, said Turnbull, the department spokesman.

 “There were some prior incidents between a group that was in the home and a known party,” said Turnbull, who said he could not elaborate on who that person was or the nature of the prior incidents.

-According to neighbor Eden Biddle, one of the women living in the home where the shooting took place said earlier in day that she had called authorities multiple times.
-Biddle said the woman was having issues with an ex-boyfriend, who she had split with months before.
+According to neighbor Eden Biddle, one of the women living in the home where the shooting took place said earlier in the day that she had called authorities multiple times.
+Biddle said the woman was having issues with an ex-boyfriend she had split with months before.

-“She told (deputies), ‘Hey can someone please stay here and watch.
-We need protection today,’ ” Biddle said of the woman.
+“She told (deputies), ‘Hey, can someone please stay here and watch?
+We need protection today,’ ” Biddle said.

-Resident Jeff Johnson said he was at the apartment complex at the time of the shooting, and described hearing multiple rounds of gunfire ring through the block.
+Jeff Johnson said he was at the apartment complex at the time of the shooting, and described hearing gunfire ring through the block.

-Johnson said the home’s occupants included several women and young girls, one of whom came out of the residence with a gunshot wound to her leg Monday night.
+Johnson said the home’s occupants included several women and young girls, one of whom came outside with a gunshot wound to her leg Monday night.

-Hageman said the gates installed at the building’s entrance and exit do not work and that there was no functional security cameras in use.
-Hageman said a security guard previously worked for the apartment complex for a brief time, but was let go.
+Hageman said the gates installed at the building’s entrance and exit do not work and that there were no functional security cameras in use.
+Hageman said a security guard who worked there for a brief time was let go.

 “It should have never happened, especially to a kid,” he said about the shooting.

-De La Cruz said she did not know how long the tenants of the apartment where the shooting took place had lived there and that she would need to investigate claims that upward of a dozen people lived in the unit.
+De La Cruz said she did not know how long the attacked tenants had lived there and that she would need to investigate claims that upward of a dozen people lived in the unit.

 “It breaks all the rules,” she said.

-Turnbull said several suspects were seen fleeing the area after the incident, meaning more than one suspect could be in involved in the shooting.
+Turnbull said several people were seen fleeing after the shooting, meaning more than one shooter could be involved.

 “Investigators feel that the suspect and somebody in the apartment complex knew each other,” Turnbull said. “(The shooting) was not random.”